tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 X = X_train.reshape(1, -1)

 # We will mainly experiment with different latent space
 # dimensions.
-For this instance, i have 30-D latent space.
+For this instance, i have a 30-D latent space.
 hidden_dims = 30

 # Define our model